popphp/pop-crypt/README.md

 It is important to safely store the key or keys used to generate the encrypted data.
 When correctly paired with their cipher, the encrypted data can successfully be decrypted.
-However, if the key is incorrect or matched with the wrong cipher, decryption will fail
+However, if the key is incorrect or matched with the wrong cipher, decryption will fail.

 ### Generate Key